joeyday/joeyday.com/_posts/2014/2014-10-02-why-do-we-baptize-infants.md

 ## Conclusion

 My one complaint aside, this is the best resource on infant baptism I have found.
 It is inviting and conversational in its tone and thoroughly scriptural and persuasive in its arguments.
-If you read only one book about covenantal infant baptism, make it this one.\[endmark\]
+If you read only one book about covenantal infant baptism, make it this one.{% include endmark.html %}